 Enter the chemical equation and the calculator will readily calculate the number of reactants and products involved in it.

-“The technique that helps to calculate the relative amounts of reactants and products in a balanced chemical reaction is known as stoichiometry”
+“The approach that allows to calculate the relative amounts of reactants and merchandise in a balanced chemical reaction is known as stoichiometry”

-“In balanced chemical reactions, the numbers used to express the quantity of entities are called stoichiometry coefficients.”
+“In balanced chemical reactions, the numbers used to explicit the quantity of entities are referred to as stoichiometry coefficients.”

-Depending upon the concentration of parameters involved in a chemical reaction, following are the types of stoichiometry:
+depending upon the concentration of parameters involved in a chemical reaction, following are the styles of stoichiometry:

-Let’s resolve an example to clarify the concept of stoichiometry:
+permit’s solve an instance to clarify the idea of stoichiometry:

-Suppose you are experiencing a phenomenon like burning of oxygen gas with hydrogen for the formation of water.
-Now determine the exact mass of oxygen gas that may be required to burn one gram of hydrogen.
-Also, mention the water mass obtained at the end.
+suppose you are experiencing a phenomenon like burning of oxygen gas with hydrogen for the formation of water.
+Now determine the exact mass of oxygen gas that can be required to burn one gram of hydrogen. additionally, mention the water mass obtained on the end.

 Solution: